 Another huge time-saver was the fact that our venue had in-house catering and had lots of wedding experience.
 That took a huge management task off of our shoulders.
 No need to research caterers, coordinate with the venue, and so on.
 This also made the wedding itself run smoother.

-Also, our venue was a historic landmark which needed minimal decoration.
+Also, our venue was at the Ebell of Los Angeles, a historic landmark which needed minimal decoration.
 The only decorations we had were uplights (supplied by the venue), and flowers.
 Thus tons of design decisions and work was eliminated.

 With less than three months to the wedding, “save the dates” are kind of unnecessary.
 Plus, it would be just one more thing getting in the way of planning the actual wedding.
 Just email the date to your most important guests, and spend the time on getting the actual invites out as soon as possible.